M&M’s Tackles Supply Issues With ‘Protect the Peanut’ Campaign

 Our Take: Can Supply Chains Become Brand Stories?

-Most brands talk about ingredients, and even fewer are willing to show the machinery behind them.
+Most brands talk about ingredients, but few are willing to show the machinery behind them.

 Mars goes all in by diving into the specifics of farming, research, and procurement, and making them part of the customer conversation.

-Instead of reacting to complaints with messaging, they invest in the systems that prevent the complaints in the first place.
+Instead of reacting to complaints with brand messaging, it invests heavily in the systems that prevent the complaints.

 Brands building stunt-driven campaigns need agencies that understand how to balance provocation with platform strategy.

-Explore the top digital marketing agencies in our directory.
+Explore these top digital marketing agencies in our directory.